shreeve/toon/README.md

 # toon

-A Ruby gem that makes it easy to cleanup and format data
+`toon` is a Ruby gem that makes it easy to cleanup and format data.

+## Example